inverse/personal-site/about.md

 ## Curriculum Vitae

-You can obtain a copy of his CV or contact him via any of the methods listed on the page.
+You can obtain a copy of his [Curriculum Vitae]({{ site.url }}/assets/doc/cv-malachi-soord.pdf) or contact him via any of the methods listed on the page.

 ## Contact